 Bio

-My research centers on our conception of social freedom and its realization.
+My own research centers on our conception of social freedom and its realization.
 In short I argue that we should embrace a robust and nonmoralized understanding of freedom that sits somewhere between ordinary liberal and republican conceptions.
 I then argue for the importance of exit rights, democracy, and, most controversially, informal egalitarian norms as the best means of securing this freedom.